Sayonara, Zetsubou-Sensei: Plot and setting

 Each chapter or episode of the series revolves around a particular aspect of life, Japanese culture, or a common phrase in the Japanese language.
 Typically, this involves the subject being taken either to its most logical extreme (a discussion of amakudari, the practice of "descending" from the public to the private sector, results in Nozomu "descending" until he reaches his previous life), or taken literally (in Nozomu's family, omiai, normally a meeting between a potential match in an arranged marriage, is instead a marriage made official by eye-contact).
 On other occasions, Nozomu challenges his students to think about the negative aspects of something usually considered positive.
 These in-depth, off-kilter analyses (along with the reactions of the students according to their own personality quirks) are usually brought to a head with a punchline based on the overall premise, or more rarely, a non-sequitur gag or piece of fan service.

-While set in the present day of the 2000s, and making numerous references to contemporary events and media, at the same time the manga uses a variety of aesthetic tropes that evoke the Taishō period, the relatively liberal period in Japan before the rise of militarism in the Shōwa period.
+While the manga is set in the 2000s, it makes numerous references to contemporary events and media.
+However, it simultaneously uses a variety of aesthetic tropes that evoke the Taishō period, that being the relatively liberal period in Japan before the rise of militarism in the Shōwa period.
 The story is set in the fictitious "Koishikawa ward" of Tokyo, whereas the real-life Koishikawa has not been one of the special wards of Tokyo since the 1940s.
-Many aesthetic aspects are meant to evoke Taishō liberalism, Taishō Romanticism (see Japanese literature) and Taishō arts (see Hanshinkan Modernism).
+Many aesthetic aspects are meant to evoke Taishō liberalism, Taishō Romanticism (see Japanese literature), and Taishō arts (see Hanshinkan Modernism).
 This is exemplified by Nozomu and Matoi consistently wearing a kimono and hakama (an obsolete style of Japanese school uniforms in the late 1800s), but is also evident in stylistic choices such as the anachronistic appearance of architecture, vehicles, and technology indicative of the Taishō period.
 However, the fashion of women typically follows the modern girl trend, which is a break from the Meiji period and signifies the style of the Taishō period.